Lancashire Fire and Rescue Service - Warburtons Fire May 2026

 A Facebook video posted just after midnight last night by Dave Fishwick – founder of the credit union Burnley Savings and Loan – showed him narrating the scene yesterday as he flew his helicopter nearby.
 The camera zoomed in to show plumes of smoke billowing out of one of the main buildings in the complex.

-The Warburtons site in Burnley specialises in production of crumpets as well as alternative sandwich carriers including sandwich thins, wraps, and soft pitta breads.
+The Warburtons site in Burnley specialises in production of hot plate products such as crumpets and alternative sandwich carriers including sandwich thins, wraps, and soft pitta breads.
 The company spent £8m on a new crumpet line in 2021 as part of a £56m investment programme, and last year was granted permission to extend the existing footprint of the site by around 4,400 sq ft with a new storage facility as well as enclosing its brine and yeast plant.

 Just a few weeks ago, Warburtons unveiled a new £100m investment programme which included two new crumpet lines at the Burnley bakery, enabling increased capacity and further product innovation.